 Staying in compliance is of critical importance for a compounding pharmacy.
 When you work with MediZap, you can ensure that our innovations in packaging, our trusted partnerships, and our dedication to compliance are rock-solid start to finish.

-We’re here for you - we offer support, guidance, and best practices for each customer.
+We offer support, guidance, and best practices for each customer.
 Think of us as an extension of your quality control and quality assurance teams.
 From document management to validation, you will feel confident in your sterile compounding operations working with us.
 We also leverage direct contact with regulatory agencies like the FDA and have an excellent working relationship with these agencies.

 Last but not least, we’re there for your document control needs and are there to help you prepare for your audits and inspections.
 We know the industry - we prepare consolidated industry information guides and are happy to act as an additional knowledge base for compliance advice so that you can focus on what you do best!